cmnemoi/eMush/CONTRIBUTING.md

 - ci: Changes to our CI configuration files and scripts
 - internal: Changes that do not affect the users.
 Use this for bugs that are in production, or internal tools (admin panel, composer commands etc.)

-5- We advise new back-end developers to add an [action](./Api/src/Action/README.md).
-Do not hesitate to read the [API README](./Api/README.md).
+4 - We advise new back-end developers to add an [action](./Api/src/Action/README.md#create-a-new-action).

 ## Code of Conduct